shotgunsoftware/tk-core/docs/platform.rst

 - Logging methods are typically overridden to write to the application log.

-- UI methods are typically overridden to ensure seamless integration of windows launched by Toolkit apps and the underlying host application window management setup.
+- UI methods are typically overridden to ensure seamless integration of Windows launched by Toolkit apps and the underlying host application window management setup.
 Engines are launched via the :meth:`stgk.platform.start_engine()` command.
 This command will read the configuration files, launch the engines, load all apps etc. The goal with the engine is that once it has launched,